contagon/handbook/handbook/11-young-women.md

 * Plan and conduct class meetings (see [11.2.1.2](11-young-women.md#11212-gospel-learning)).
 * Plan and carry out class service and activities (see [11.2.1.3](11-young-women.md#11213-service-and-activities)).

-When class secretaries are called, they prepare agendas for meetings, take notes, and keep track of attendance.Members of the Young Women presidency teach the class presidencies about their responsibilities (see [11.3.2](11-young-women.md#1132-adult-young-women-presidency)).
-Class advisers and specialists should actively help (see [11.3.5](11-young-women.md#1135-advisers); [11.3.6](11-young-women.md#1136-specialists)).
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)When class secretaries are called, they prepare agendas for meetings, take notes, and keep track of attendance.

+Members of the Young Women presidency teach the class presidencies about their responsibilities (see [11.3.2](11-young-women.md#1132-adult-young-women-presidency)).
+Class advisers and specialists should actively help (see [11.3.5](11-young-women.md#1135-aoadvisers); [11.3.6](11-young-women.md#1136-aospecialists)).

 #### 11.3.4.3 Class Presidency Meeting